skrattaren/apf.rst/apf.rst

-  It is impossible to list all the ways in which the sections about the Lancre Morris Men and the play they are performing parodies the play-within-a-play that occurs in "`A Midsummer Night's Dream`_".
+  It is impossible to list all the ways in which the sections about the Lancre Morris Men and the play they are performing parodies the play-within-a-play that occurs in **A Midsummer Night's Dream**.
 The only way to get full enjoyment here is to just go out and read Shakespeare.
   While you're at it, pay particular attention to the names and occupations of both Terry's and William's 'Rude Mechanicals'.